breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 ---
-title: "Building RESTful API's using Flask"
+title: "Building RESTful APIs using Flask"
-subtitle: "Flask is becoming the most popular Python framework (if its not already), learn how to build RESTful API's the REST way"
+subtitle: "Flask is becoming the most popular Python framework (if it's not already).
+Learn how to build RESTful APIs the REST way"
 cover_local: "../../assets/images/91bcc549-6758-49c3-a790-4245afbd8ece.png"
 textColor: "black"
 date: "2020-10-19T16:36:31+00:00"